Prathamesh-2448/learning-kubernetes/README.md

 ```
 kubectl describe pod/nginx-pod -n nginx
 ```
+# Workloads

+- Deployment → Manages ReplicaSets with rollout/rollback support for stateless apps.

+- ReplicaSet → Ensures a fixed number of identical Pods are always running.

+- DaemonSet → Ensures one Pod runs on every (or selected) node for node-level tasks.

+- StatefulSet → Manages Pods with unique, stable identities and persistent storage.

+## 1. Deployments

 A **Deployment** in Kubernetes manages the desired state of Pods by automatically creating, updating, or deleting them as needed.
 It runs on the **control plane**, which schedules the Pods to run on the **worker nodes**.